 The girls I lived with--Bridget Gray, Fifi LaFolle, Ali Bashir and Veronica Smethly--were the only people who had tried to talk to me first year.
 They'd mostly given up when I proved to be verbally challenged.
 Bridget, the prefect with flowing curls of auburn and the wardrobe (and manner) of a nun, still made an effort every now and then; I'd overheard the others talking about how weird they thought I was in the library once.
 You win some, you lose some.
-I mostly lost.
+I mostly lose.

-I did win in third year when I made friends with Octavius Pepper, the odd one out of the five sixth year Ravenclaw boys.
+I did win in third year when I made friends with Octavius Pepper, the odd one out of the five Ravenclaw boys.
 He had hair so red you'd think he was related to the Prewett's, bright blue eyes, and an affinity for a muggle TV show called Battlestar Galactica, though his family was entirely magical.
 His greatest asset was that he didn't seem to mind that I mostly communicated through hand gestures and facial expressions--though I was convinced that if it wasn't for him, I'd have lost the ability to use my vocal chords completely by now.
 He was the only person I'd ever really had a conversation with aside from my parents and my older sister.